ELUCID-DESI I: A Parallel MPI Implementation of the Initial Condition Solver for Large-Scale Reconstruction Simulations: Introduction

 Motivated by the opportunity to carry out much larger-volume, higher-resolution re-simulations of the local universe using the upcoming DESI BGS DR3 data \citep[e.g.,][]{Myers_2023, Hahn_2023}, we present the ELUCID-DESI project, which extends the redshift range to $z<0.4$, beyond the original ELUCID limit of $z<0.12$.
 Realizing this objective requires, as a crucial first step, reconstructing the initial conditions of our local universe over a volume roughly 64 times larger than before.
 However, the remarkable strengths of the HMC framework come at the price of very high computational demands.
 The key bottleneck is intrinsic: each likelihood evaluation necessitates a full forward simulation.
 Consequently, obtaining a well-converged Markov chain for a reconstruction over such a large volume can consume hundreds of millions of CPU core-hours, rendering routine use impractical.
 Furthermore, the original ELUCID configuration, like other HMC-based approaches, relies on shared-memory (OpenMP) parallelization.
 This architecture enforces a strict memory ceiling, since the entire problem must reside in the RAM of a single compute node—an especially restrictive limitation given the scale of upcoming datasets.

 As the first paper in the ELUCID-DESI series, this work represents a step toward overcoming these challenges.
 We present a next-generation, massively parallel implementation of the Bayesian framework for reconstructing initial conditions.
 Our scheme preserves the rigorous HMC formulation of \citet{Wang_2014}, but is fundamentally re-engineered to confront both memory and computational-throughput limitations in giga- and tera-particle regimes.
 Our main advances are: (I) A distributed-memory, MPI-parallel implementation employing 3D domain decomposition, built upon the scalable FastPM particle-mesh solver.
 This removes the single-node memory bottleneck and enables reconstructions at scales that were previously unattainable.
 (II) A new intelligent initialization module that generates a high-quality initial density field proposal via a fast approximate inversion.
-By doing so, it directly mitigates and substantially shortens the usually prolonged burn-in phase of the HMC sampler, yielding order-of-magnitude savings in computational cost.
+By doing so, it directly mitigates and substantially shortens the usually prolonged burn-in phase of the HMC sampler, yielding order-of-magnitude savings during burn-in.
+Consequently, the total computational cost is reduced by a substantial factor, accelerating convergence to a high-quality solution by several times.

 The remainder of the paper is organized as follows.
 Section \ref{sec:2} describes our methodology, including the HMC formalism, the parallelization approach, and the new proposal-generation module.
 Section \ref{sec:3} provides an extensive performance evaluation, including strong and weak scaling, memory usage, and validation of reconstruction fidelity relative to simulations.
 In Section \ref{sec:discussion_conclusion}, we discuss the broader implications of our results and outline prospective avenues for future work.